Call of the Wild Camps

 -

-Hike, Explore Nature, Outdoor Education, and Life Science Enrichment: hiking easy to moderate trails in Tilden Regional Park, Joaquin Miller Park, Redwood Regional Park, and Rancho San Antonio County Park; easy rock scrambling, nature walks, and nature exploration in the forests and by lakes and creeks; leave no trace activities, poison oak identification, animal watching and identification, animal track identification, mushroom identification, animal senses and adaptations games, and more!
+Hike, Explore Nature, Outdoor Education, and Life Science Enrichment: hiking easy to moderate trails in Tilden Regional Park, Joaquin Miller Park, Redwood Regional Park, and Rancho San Antonio County Park; rock scrambling, nature walks, and nature exploration in the forests and by lakes and creeks; biology and environmental education with elementary school level zoology, botany, and ecology; plant, animal, and mushroom identification; animal watching and animal track identification; animal senses and adaptations games; leave no trace activities, environmental stewardship, and more!

 -